 Therefore, f(x) can have at most one maximum and one minimum.
-It is easy to show that f(x) changes sign between -3 and -2, between -2 and 0, and once again between 0 and 4 (Figure 23.4).
+It is easy to show that f(x) changes sign between -3 and -2, between -2 and 0, and once again between 0 and 4 (Figure 23.31).
 Therefore, f(x) has exactly three distinct real roots.
 The remaining two roots of f(x) must be complex conjugates.
 Let K be the splitting field of f(x).
-Since f(x) has five distinct roots in K and every automorphism of K fixing $\mathbb Q$ is determined by the way it permutes the roots of f(x), we know that $G(K/\mathbb Q)$ is a subgroup of S_5 .
-Since f is irreducible, there is an element in $\sigma \in G(K/\mathbb Q)$ such that $\sigma(a) = b$ for two roots a and b of f(x).
-The automorphism of $\mathbb C$ that takes $a + bi \mapsto a - bi$ leaves the real roots fixed and interchanges the complex roots; consequently, $G(K/\mathbb Q) \subset S_5$.
-By Lemma 23.19, S_5 is generated by a transposition and an element of order S_5 ; therefore, S_5 is generated by a transposition and an element of order S_5 .
-By Theorem 10.6, S_5 is not solvable.
-Consequently, S_5 cannot be solved by radicals.
+Since f(x) has five distinct roots in K and every automorphism of K fixing \mathbb{Q} is determined by the way it permutes the roots of f(x), we know that $G(K/\mathbb{Q})$ is a subgroup of S_5 .
+Since f is irreducible, there is an element in $\sigma \in G(K/\mathbb{Q})$ such that $\sigma(a) = b$ for two roots a and a of a of a of a automorphism of a that takes $a + bi \mapsto a - bi$ leaves the real roots fixed and interchanges the complex roots; consequently, a can be also distinct that a is a subgroup of a by a therefore and an element of order a is therefore, a by Lemma 23.30, a is generated by a transposition and an element of order a is therefore, a by Theorem 10.11, a is not solvable.
+Consequently, a cannot be solved by radicals.